yuyuz/FLASH/README.md

 ## How to Run?

-For benchmark datasets, we build a general data anlalytic pipeline based on [scikit-learn](http://scikit-learn.org), following the pipeline design of [auto-sklearn](https://github.com/automl/auto-sklearn).
+For benchmark datasets, we build a general data analytic pipeline based on [scikit-learn](http://scikit-learn.org), following the pipeline design of [auto-sklearn](https://github.com/automl/auto-sklearn).
 We have 4 computational steps with 33 algorithms in this pipeline.
 Details are discussed in the [paper](http://arxiv.org/abs/1602.06468).

 To run this pipeline on a specific dataset, first you need to correctly set the configuration file (``/path/to/FLASH/benchmarks/sklearn/config.cfg``):